teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

     * `mvn -Psetup-rar jboss-as:add-resource`

+4) REQUIRED: RESTART Server

+	This is required because the Teiid data datasources are not being fully activated unless restarted.

-4) copy the vdb and teiidfiles support files
+5) copy the vdb and teiidfiles support files

     *  `mvn install -Pcopy-files`

-5) REQUIRED: RESTART Server

-	This is required because the Teiid market data datasource is not being fully activated and the files are will not be found unless restarted.

 6)  Open the admin console to make sure the VDB is deployed